A2 Hosting review: is it as fast as promised?

 So many numbers, but what do they mean for you?

-First of all, A2 Hosting promises the standard 99.9% uptime.
+First of all, A2 Hosting comes with a 99.9% uptime guarantee.
 What you get, though, is much better.
-The 99.9% means your website is expected to be down for 2h 11m 29s quarterly.
+The 99.9% uptime commitment means your website is expected to be down for 2h 11m 29s quarterly.
 However, A2 Hosting outperforms that greatly with an expected quarter downtime of 8m 30s.

 As for response times, they remained very stable throughout the monitoring period.
 This shows that my website did not have to fight for server resources too hard.